Starch: Biosynthesis

 Plants synthesize starch in two types of tissues.
 The first type is storage tissues, for example, cereal endosperm, and storage roots and stems such as cassava and potato.
 The second type is green tissue, for example, leaves, where many plant species synthesize transitory starch on a daily basis.
 In both tissue types, starch is synthesized in plastids (amyloplasts and chloroplasts).

 The biochemical pathway involves conversion of glucose 1-phosphate to ADP-glucose using the enzyme glucose-1-phosphate adenylyltransferase.
 This step requires energy in the form of ATP.
-A number of starch synthases available in plastids then adds the ADP-glucose via α-1,4-glycosidic bond to a growing chain of glucose residues, liberating ADP.
+A number of starch synthases available in plastids then add the ADP-glucose via α-1,4-glycosidic bonds to a growing chain of glucose residues, liberating ADP.
 The ADP-glucose is almost certainly added to the non-reducing end of the amylose polymer, as the UDP-glucose is added to the non-reducing end of glycogen during glycogen synthesis.
-The small glucan chain, further agglomerate to form initials of starch granules.
+The small glucan chains further agglomerate to form initials of starch granules.

 The biosynthesis and expansion of granules represent a complex molecular event that can be subdivided into four major steps, namely, granule initiation, coalescence of small granules, phase transition, and expansion.
 Several proteins have been characterized for their involvement in each of these processes.
 For instance, a chloroplast membrane-associated protein, MFP1, determines the sites of granule initiation.
 Another protein named PTST2 binds to small glucan chains and agglomerates to recruit starch synthase 4 (SS4).
 Three other proteins, namely, PTST3, SS5, and MRC, are also known to be involved in the process of starch granule initiation.
 Furthermore, two proteins named ESV and LESV play a role in the aqueous-to-crystalline phase transition of glucan chains.
 Several catalytically active starch synthases, such as SS1, SS2, SS3, and GBSS, are critical for starch granule biosynthesis and play a catalytic role at each step of granule biogenesis and expansion.

 In addition to above proteins, starch branching enzymes (BEs) introduces α-1,6-glycosidic bonds between the glucose chains, creating the branched amylopectin.
 The starch debranching enzyme (DBE) isoamylase removes some of these branches.
 Several isoforms of these enzymes exist, leading to a highly complex synthesis process.